mpiasecki0/Spring_MVC_TodoList/README.md

 ### Prerequisites

-This Application is using plain Java & the build tool Maven with the latest release of the Spring Framework (5), so I recommend the latest version of the JDK which you can download for free from Oracle.
+This Application is using plain Java & the build tool Maven with the latest release of the Spring Framework (5), so I recommend the latest version of the Java 8 JDK which you can download for free from Oracle.
 Other than that you just need to clone and import it as a Maven project and it should be ready to run.